Hydrodynamic escape: Examples

+Venus is of particular interest for planetary scientists because of its extreme atmospheric pressure and temperature.
+These conditions likely increased hydrodynamic escape on early Venus, coupled with the increased EUV from a younger sun a lot of the water that was present on Venus accumulated in the upper atmosphere and was then broken down allowing hydrogen to escape allowing it to being pulling other larger molecules with it.
+This is thought to be a heavy contributing factor to why Venus is so dry today and is backed up by the increased deuterium to hydrogen ration in the atmosphere.
+Studies also indicate that Venus likely lost most of its hydrogen within the first few hundred million years of the solar system forming, which would align with a heightened period of EUV and therefor hydrodynamic escape.

 It can be observed from the above table that atmospheric Xe experiences more fractionation than Kr, which seems unreasonable since Xe is heavier than Kr and should be less influenced by hydrodynamic escape than Kr.
-Actually, according to the formula of hydrodynamic escape flux $\Phi_i$ above, it requires extreme high $\Phi_H$, which can only be achieved during the first 100 Ma of Earth’s history when the EUV flux from the young Sun was sufficiently strong.
+Actually, according to the formula of hydrodynamic escape flux $\Phi_i$ above, it requires extreme high $\Phi_H$, which can only be achieved during the first 100 Ma of Earth's history when the EUV flux from the young Sun was sufficiently strong.
 However, from the analysis of ancient atmospheric gases trapped in fluid inclusions contained in minerals of Archean (3.3 Ga) to Paleozoic (404 Ma) rocks, it has been observed that the fractionation of atmospheric Xe was still ongoing at about 2.1 Ga before.

 One possible explanation is that Xe may be the only noble gas which escapes as an ion as it is the only noble gas more easily ionized than hydrogen.
 Ionized Xe^{+} can interact with H^{+} protons via the strong Coulomb force, which effectively decreases the binary diffusion coefficient b(Xe^{+}, H^{+}) by several orders of magnitude compared to the case of neutral Xe.
 That means it needs lower hydrogen escape fluxes $\Phi_H$ compared with neutral Xe.
 Actually, its requisite $\Phi_H$ is lower enough to be met during Archean eon, which means the mass-fractionated hydrodynamic escape of Xe can persist during Archean.